manhcuong0312/SMB/README.md

 Add-on for Sao Mai Braille program.

 Sao Mai Braille (SMB) is a free rich text editing and Braille translation software for Windows, developed by [Sao Mai Center for the Blind](https://www.saomaicenter.org/en).
-This is a small add-on to make NVDA screen reader more accessible to SMB's interface.
+Right now, there are some accessibility that can't be fixed in the program itself so this small add-on will make NVDA screen reader more accessible to SMB's interface.
 More info about this program can be found at <https://www.saomaicenter.org/en/smsoft/smb>

 # Translating add-on
 Right now, this add-on just make NVDA reads smb's interface better, no extra functionality added so strings to translate is just add-on's description and this readme file.
 Both are not require.
-However, if you'd like, you can translate those via [SMB on Github](https://github.com/Sao-Mai-Center/SMB), or contact us using info below.
+However, if you'd like, you can translate those via [SMB on Github](https://github.com/Sao-Mai-Center/SMB), on NVDA translation system, or contact us using info below.

 # Change log
 ## 2023.4